PhD Position (m/f/d): Historical yields of crops under climate change

 - Methodological knowledge in geostatistical models in R, geographical information systems and eventually ecosystem services models (e.g. InVEST)

-- Very good command of English language (German is a strong advantage because the project is located in Bavaria)
+- Very good command of English language (German is mandatory because the research requires understanding of German texts)

 - The Professorship of Ecological Services (PES) offers an interdisciplinary working environment